ictwise/notpp4/README.md

 * [**JSHint**](https://jshint.com/) - was used as tool that helps to detect errors and potential problems in JavaScript code.
 * [**Json Formatter**](https://jsonformatter.curiousconcept.com/) - was used as json file formatter and validator
 * [**Json Online Viewer**](https://countwordsfree.com/jsonviewer) - was used to display json file tree view for data base fixtures
-* [**PEP8 online**](http://pep8online.com/) - was used as tool check the code for PEP8 requirements
+* [**Flake8**](http://pep8online.com/) - was used as tool check the code for PEP8 requirements
 * [**Google Python Style Guide**](https://google.github.io/styleguide/pyguide.html#383-functions-and-methods) - was used as root of information about Python rules
 * [**Closing Tag Checker for HTML5**](https://www.aliciaramirez.com/closing-tags-checker/) - was used to validate if all tags are open and close correctly.
 * [**HTML and CSS and JS Formatter**](https://webformatter.com/html) - Free online tool to format an ugly HTML code, making it readable and pretty, with the proper indentation.
 * [**Black**](https://black.vercel.app/) - The uncompromising Python code formatter.
-* [**TempMail**](https://temp-mail.org/) - used to create temporary email adress for testing part
-* [**Grammarly**](https://app.grammarly.com/) - a comprehensive writing tool was used as a helper to write clear and correct text.
-* [**FaviconeCodeGenerator**](https://www.faviconcodegenerator.com/) - Favicon Code Generator is Free Online Favicon Converter and has been used to create a little graphic image (icon) associated with a webpage.
-* [**Coolors**](https://coolors.co/image-picker) - The super fast color schemes generator was used to create a color pallet for project from photo/logo image
 * **Microsoft Paint** - a simple raster graphics editor has been used for editing and resizing pictures.

 # 5. Testing

 The final result of this project is a full-stack, front-end and back-end web application based on the principles of user experience design, accessibility, and functionality.
-**This is an interactive front-end and back-end web application developed and implemented by using HTML, CSS, JavaScript, Python+Django, with additional Bootstrap elements**, so required testing was conducted based on functionality for getting and storing data, visual effects, website layout, and interactive actions which user can take during navigation and purchasing products.
+**This is an interactive front-end and back-end web application developed and implemented by using HTML, CSS, JavaScript, Python+Django, with additional Bootstrap elements**, testing was performed based on the website's functionality for obtaining and saving data, visual impacts, layout, and user interactions during navigation and purchasing products.

 **General manual and further testing results, like user stories, CRUD, code validation :** ---> please click [**HERE**](tests.md)

 # 6. Project barriers and solutions

-At some point my env.py must have been pushe to git.
-I checked and it was listed in .gitignore but it was definately being tracked in git.
-My tutor helped me clear the cache so it no longer saved to the git history, I then changed all the secret keys and passwords before pushing to git and then double checked that it was no longer being saved.
-This was a major error, thankfully caught in time and a great learning opportunity.
-This is somethin I will be extra vigallent to in the future.
+During the development process, my env.py file was mistakenly pushed to the Git repository despite being listed in the .gitignore file.
+With the assistance of my tutor I cleared the cache to remove it from the Git history.
+I then changed all the secret keys and passwords, thoroughly double-checked that it was no longer being tracked, and committed the changes.
+This was a crucial error that was fortunately caught in time and became a valuable lesson for me.
+I will be more cautious about this in the future.

-- Because of the time issue, I am kind of force to leave another issue as an unresolved bug,
-- Another issue refers to testing manually webhook handler for Stripe payment methods, all functionality works as expected for this application, triggering a button is creating order and charge and payment intent is returned as succeded, however, I received in terminal error by sending webhook handler test which was bringing error 500, and I found that similar issue was mentioned also by other students and leaders on Slack and it was a common issue that cache_checkout_data is what populates metadata with "bag" and "save info" - [**link**](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1631980362410300)

 # 7. Version Control